Sicily 2008 Daily Itinerary

 This is our travel plan to date.
-Weather, incredible views, and interesting things may alter our route.
+Weather, incredible views, and interesting things may, and often do, alter our route.

 For an interactive map view, click here.